s-tikhomirov/s-tikhomirov.github.io/_posts/2022-01-03-lightning-probing-2.md

 # Evaluation

-We evaluate our approach using our own simulator written in Python.
+We evaluate our approach using [our own simulator](https://github.com/s-tikhomirov/ln-probing-simulator) written in Python.
 We capture a snapshot of the network using our own Lightning node and assign balances to channels uniformly at random.
-We then pick 20 target hops with a given number of channels (from 1 to 5) and probe them.
+We then pick 20 target hops with a given number of channels (from 1 to 5) and probe them in the simulator.

 We use two metrics to access the success of the attack: information gain and probing speed.
-Information gain reflects the share (from 0 to 1) of uncertainty on balances in target hops that the attacker was able to resolve.
-(By uncertainty we mean the binary logarithm of the number of points contained in the figure describing the attackers knowledge after the final probing step.)
+Information gain reflects the share (from 0 to 1) of uncertainty about channel balances in target hops that the attacker was able to resolve.
+(By uncertainty we mean the binary logarithm of the number of points contained in the final figure describing the attackers knowledge.)
 Probing speed shows how much information the prober gets per message sent (a message is either a probe of a jam).

 We alter the probing algorithm in three ways: